avs-origami/avs-origami.github.io/site/blog/install-kiss.md

 Installing Kiss Linux                                                 01/14/2024
 --------------------------------------------------------------------------------

-I recently tried installing Kiss Linux, and as the guide is a bit old, I've run into some issues along the way.
-I thought that I would make a complete guide to installing KISS from the community repos, with the additional steps and resources I've had to use.
+I recently tried installing Kiss Linux, and as the guide hasn't been updated in a bit, I've run into some issues along the way.
+I thought that I would make a post with some annotations to the original Kiss Linux installation guide that talks a bit about my experience installing the distribution from the community repositories.

 Section numbers in this guide correspond to the sections at https://kisslinux.github.io/install.

 === [001] Installing
 ====================